CLAT Syllabus 2026: Subjects-wise Syllabus PDF, Important Topics

 • Practise with sample papers to build speed-solving skills

 Unlike general maths, CLAT maths will not have straightforward problems.
-Questions in CLAT maths will be framed based a set of facts, conditions, data, graphs or textual representations containing numerical information.
+Questions in CLAT maths will be framed based on facts, conditions, data, graphs or textual representations containing numerical information.
 Candidates have to study that information before answering the underlying questions.
-Gathering and processing such numerical information may consume some time, but the skills tests are basic to mathematics only.
+Gathering and processing such numerical information may take some time, but the skills tested are only basic to mathematics.
+Students from the science stream may have a slight advantage in the CLAT maths section.
+However, the questions are basic, and students from other streams can improve their overall CLAT 2026 score by preparing well for the CLAT maths syllabus 2026.

 ParticularsImportant details